Niegil-Francis/spark_y_rock_anthem/README.md

 This repository contains the final project of Big-Data CS-GY 6513 Spring 2023.
 The project is titled Spark-y Rock Anthem and contains the following:
 1) EDA of songs, aritists and albums across all genres for the years 2020-2023.
 2) Song Search using MinHashLSH to compare the user's search keywords to all the songs present in the data.
-3) Song classification into genres using MinHashLSH.
-4) Lyric generator to inspire the next generation of AI and Human combined music
+3) Lyric generator to inspire the next generation of music that combines AI with human creativity

 ### Contributers:
 - Khalid Ansari